 Are blue corn chips any healthier for you than chips made from regular corn?

-Research has also found that blue corn tortillas (fresh, not fried into chips) contain more protein than their yellow or white corn counterparts.
-In addition, blue corn tortillas have a lower starch content and lower glycemic index (GI) than regular corn tortillas.
-Both of these factors may be helpful to people on low GI diets, such as diabetics, because food with a lower starch and low GI breaks down more slowly into sugars absorbed by the blood stream and can help people avoid spikes in blood sugar levels.
+On another note, when it comes to fresh, not fried, blue corn tortillas, they do contain more protein than their yellow or white corn counterparts.
+The protein content in blue corn, as well its lower glycemic index, may prove to be helpful to people on low GI diets, such as diabetics, because food with less starch and a low GI breaks down more slowly into sugars absorbed by the blood stream and can help people avoid spikes in blood sugar levels.